Designer Babies and Lazy Journalism from The Age

 Related Posts:

-One thought on “Designer Babies and Lazy Journalism from The Age”
+One Reply to “Designer Babies and Lazy Journalism from The Age”

 1. This article was in the Sydney Morning Herald as well and was a pretty big beat-up.
 Ten couples in four years hardly constitutes a “trend”.
 What could have been an interesting piece was turned into “DESIGNER BABIES FOR RICH PEOPLE!!!!!!!!”.